MattScuteri/self-driving-car/README.md

 [Final Presentation Video Link](https://www.youtube.com/watch?v=N61lNMnK5ZU)

 ## Project Background
-The purpose of this project was to explore computer vision and artificial intelligence in the context of Internet of Things and embedded devices.
-Since the onset of self-driving cars and trucks replacing human driven ones is believed to be rapidly approaching, a computer vision and AI powered autonomous vehicle was selected to explore the capabilities of these devices, their advantages and shortfalls, as well as their feasibility to build on a smaller scale.
+The purpose of this project was to explore computer vision and artificial intelligence in the context of autonomous vehicles.
+Since the onset of self-driving cars and trucks replacing human driven ones is believed to be rapidly approaching, the construction of a computer vision and AI powered autonomous vehicle was decided upon to explore their capabilities, their advantages and shortfalls, as well as their feasibility to build on a smaller scale.

 ## Project Approach
 The software portion of the autonomous vehicle utilizes an object-oriented approach for both the edge detection portions and AI portions of the project.
 It depends on the user to input a command to determine which mode the program will run in.